mimohkulkarni/nodejs-jenkins-docker/Readme.md

 docker run -p 8080:8080 mimohkulkarni17/nodejs-jenkins-docker:latest
 ```

+Optionally you can change the port 8080 to your desired available port.

 Accessing the Application
 The Swagger documentation for the API is available at http://localhost:8080/api-docs/#/.
 The React.js frontend can be accessed at http://localhost:8080.